isb-cgc/readthedocs/docs/source/sections/webapp/Overview.rst

 If you have a local CGC account
 ===============================

+To log in with an email only, first you need to create an ISB-CGC Web App account for that email.
+See the section below **Create a local account with ISB-CGC**.

 .. note:: If you attempt to log in with an email that is associated with a Google accout already registered with ISB-CGC Web App, a message "Please log into this account using Google (above)." will display.